-Unfortunately, that can also be a problem.
-Yoast SEO does everything, but doing so, can also be overwhelming for beginners (or really anyone who doesn’t want to specialize in SEO).
-That overwhelm usually also leads to non-use.
+However, because Yoast SEO does just about everything, it can be overwhelming for beginners (or really anyone who doesn’t want to specialize in SEO), which leads to non-use.

 Now – Yoast knows this.
-They’ve done a good job integrating explainers, but training is also one of their upsells, so there is still a lot of room for a good tutorial.
+They’ve done an excellent job integrating explainers, but training is also one of their upsells, so there is still a lot of room for a good tutorial.

-Here is the absolutely essential beginner’s tutorial on how to use the Yoast WordPress SEO.
-If you want the full expert’s guide by Yoast himself – you can find it here.
+Here is my beginner’s tutorial on how to use the Yoast WordPress SEO.
+If you want the full expert guide by Yoast himself – you can find it here.

-Installing Yoast is fairly straightforward.
+Installing Yoast is very straightforward.
 You install it like any other WordPress plugin by navigating to Plugins –> Add New –> Search WordPress SEO –> Install the one by Joost de Valk.

-After it’s installed, first go to the Yoast Dashboard.
+Once it’s installed, head to the Yoast Dashboard.

 Yoast has done a very good job with creating default settings that work for the majority of WordPress websites out there.
 We’re going to focus on settings that you need to customize for your site to help search engines understand your site better (so it will show up for more searches!)